CenTdemeern1/picostreamer/README.md

 PicoStreamer is a MICROSCOPIC* "YouTube Downloader", which connects to a video stream (because YouTube streams videos like Spotify), and then puts it into a file.

-*the main script (found in the linux & mac source release) is only 860 bytes, and that is less than a thousandth of 1 MB (megabyte)!
+*the main script (found in the linux & mac source release) is only 1.11 kilobytes, and that is about a thousandth of 1 MB (megabyte)!

 #How to use: